saymolet/blog-flask/README.md

 ```
 If you are using minikube as your cluster you need to forward services using [minikube service](https://minikube.sigs.k8s.io/docs/commands/service/)

 If you see this, then everything is fine.
 The application itself is reached through the LoadBalancer.
-In this example, you can reach the app by following `34.159.197.191:5000`.
+In this example, you can reach the app by following `34.159.197.191`.
 The pgadmin4 can be reached through a NodePort, so you need to do some port-forwarding.
 ```
-kubectl port-forward pgadmin-0 8081:5050
+kubectl port-forward pgadmin-service 8081:5050
 ```
 or
 ```